waii-ai/waii-sdk-js/README.md

 - `params` (required): An object containing the run query request parameters.

   - `query` (required): The query string to be executed.
   - `session_id` (optional): The session ID for the query execution.
+We will use the same connection for specific sessionIds, thus it's possible to use stateful statements as well (e.g: use schema, create temproary table, etc)

 - `signal` (optional): An AbortSignal object for aborting the request.

 #### Returns:

-- A Promise resolving to a `GetQueryResultResponse` object containing the query result details.
+A Promise resolving to a `GetQueryResultResponse` object containing the query result details.

+The `GetQueryResultResponse` object represents the result of a query execution and contains the following fields:

+- `rows` (optional): An array of objects representing the rows of the query result.
+Each object corresponds to a row, and its properties represent the column values.

+- `more_rows` (optional): A number indicating the number of additional rows available for the query result.
+If the query result exceeds the maximum returned rows, this field indicates the number of remaining rows that can be fetched.

+- `column_definitions` (optional): An array of `Column` objects representing the column definitions of the query result.
+Each `Column` object may contain the following fields:

+  - `name` (required): A string representing the name of the column.
+  - `type` (required): A string representing the data type of the column.
+  - `comment` (optional): A string representing any comment or description associated with the column.
+  - `sample_values` (optional): An array of `ColumnSampleValues` objects representing sample values for the column.
+Each `ColumnSampleValues` object may contain the following fields:

+    - `values` (optional): An array of objects representing sample values for the column, along with their respective counts.
+Each object may have `value` (string) and `count` (number) properties.

+- `query_uuid` (optional): A string representing the unique identifier of the query associated with the result.

+Please note that some fields in the `GetQueryResultResponse` object may be optional, and their presence depends on the specific result of the executed query.

 ### Liking a Query <a name="liking-a-query"></a>

-This function allows you to like or dislike a specific query.
+This function allows you to like or favorite a specific query.
+This helps finding queries in the query history, but also tells the system when queries are correct to learn from them.

 ```typescript
 async function like(params: LikeQueryRequest, signal?: AbortSignal): Promise<LikeQueryResponse>;